 In Hebrews chapter 10 we find early Christians suffering and struggling––their property was plundered and they were publicly exposed to reproach and affliction.
 Yet, they responded in the most God-glorifying, God-exalting way possible––they treasured and preferred him above all else.
 10:35 B says, “You joyfully accepted the plundering of your property, since you knew that you yourselves had a better possession and an abiding one”.

-Robert Murray M’Cheyne says it this way, “When a man’s eye is closed on Christ and the eternal world, he cannot stand the shock of afflictions; but if his eyes clearly see Jesus, you may take away houses and lands, his dearest earthly possessions, his loved ones, still his chief treasure is untouched”.
+A minister in Scotland in the 1800s, Robert Murray M’Cheyne, says it this way, “When a man’s eye is closed on Christ and the eternal world, he cannot stand the shock of afflictions; but if his eyes clearly see Jesus, you may take away houses and lands, his dearest earthly possessions, his loved ones, still his chief treasure is untouched”.